Terms of Business

 - improve our service;

 - ensure legal and regulatory compliance;

 - assist with training (we confirm that all identifying information will be removed from any training material).

 All our employees have email addresses.
 Unless otherwise directed by you, we may correspond by means of electronic mail.
-Our email is not encrypted.
+Our email is encrypted.
 We each agree to accept the risks of using electronic mail, including but not limited to the risks of viruses, interception and unauthorised access.